 The Atlas has a library of high-resolution imagery, at scales ranging from air-photos to near microscopic.
 We are making this library available in two ways.
 Medium-resolution versions of the imagery are available on-line, using the search boxes on this page.
 High-resolution images, too big to display efficiently on the web, have been incorporated in digital atlases and charts.
 See the Graphics and Products page for these.

 The on-line image library currently includes about 5,000 photos of mosses, sedges, and woody plants.
-We plan to add birds, mammals, and landscapes in 2019 and grasses and herbs a few years after that.
+We plan to add birds, mammals, and landscapes in future and grasses and herbs beginning in 2021.

 Mosses: Entodon cladorrhizans